HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ## Lyrics

 ```
-ey (ya)
-hallowed duty pings the stratas
+ey hallowed duty such a trait
-to outplay meeee, caught in draught
+time to outplay their lives
-stuck in dreaded flow, i'm born and dead
+caught in draught, stuck in dreaded flow

-(now i rest)
+i'm born and dead (now i rest)
-I was gonna say - away
+i was gonna say - away
-treat to reflect - into rage
+treat to reflect - into rage ya
-deal respect, deflect fakes
+deal respect or lies, deflect fakes
-grasp the raw excess (ey ya)
+grasp the raw excess
+(ey ya)

+turn it into flaws (in spades)
+navigating among sortie,
+sorted, seeding networked distrust
+breaks the order
+x
+clearing murder pings of hate
+feeling pity
+nothing more

 treating
 x